-The Department is utilizing licensed social workers to oversee the clinical supervision of this special population and, in 2018, the Department reallocated a position for a Director of Clinical Social Work.
-However, the chief probation officer is included in the oversight of the clinical supervision to make sure that the Department is responding to the offender's behavior and not just focusing on their treatment.
+The Department is utilizing licensed social workers to oversee the clinical supervision of this special population.
+In 2018, the Department reallocated a position for a Director of Clinical Social Work and filled the position in 2019.
+The Director has become an interface for various stakeholders, including EBP coordinators, prison social workers, LMEs, and the UNC School of Social Work.
+The Director has worked to expand the SMHP program in the new counties, as well as drafted standard operating procedures and revised training manuals.
+The chief probation officer is included in the oversight of the clinical supervision to make sure that the Department is responding to the offender's behavior and not just focusing on their treatment.